What to do if you're planning or attending a wedding during the pandemic - KTVZ

 That’s what makes weddings — particularly indoor ones — potentially risky.
 Lots of people possibly packed into the same area, talking, laughing, eating, drinking and dancing — maybe even hugging and kissing — creates an ideal environment for the virus to thrive.
 A high or increasing number of Covid-19 cases in the area where the event is happening — or in areas where guests are traveling from — only heightens that risk.

 Ventilation quality is another factor that can makes indoor weddings more precarious.
-Outdoor weddings, like the one Chalmers and Mitchell had, of course naturally avoid that concern.
+Outdoor weddings, like the one Chalmers and Gauvin had, of course naturally avoid that concern.

 “A totally outdoor wedding (is) very low risk, even with people who are of unknown vaccination status,” said CNN Medical Analyst Dr. Leana Wen, an emergency physician and visiting professor of health policy and management at the George Washington University Milken Institute School of Public Health.